lazelee/Capstone-Project/README.md

 ## Part 2
 Objective:
-To analyze demographic data from the 2021 Canadian Census to identify neighborhoods in Toronto with high potential for a new local business.
+- To analyze demographic data from the 2021 Canadian Census to identify neighborhoods in Toronto with high potential for a new pest control business.
 Key metrics include population, income, housing characteristics, and professional demographics.

 #### Steps Taken:
 1) Data Collection: